StephensGit/manage-landing-page/README.md

 ## Overview
 For this project, I build out this landing page and got it looking as close to the design as possible.
-The deisgn is seen in the screenshot above and inside the 'design' folder within this repo.
+The design is seen in the screenshot above and inside the 'design' folder within this repo.
 Below contains a link to my final solution using a mobile first workflow.
 The project is built with semantic HTML5, CSS, CSS variables, Flexbox, and Javascsript(ES6).

 ### Users should be able to: